Meet Dr. Kimberly Cress

 Now, at the TMS Serenity Center, Dr. Cress is at the forefront of the field of TMS and neuromodulation and always seeking opportunities to grow and educate patients and colleagues on TMS.

 Dr. Cress is a member of the Clinical TMS Society and has served on the Board of Directors since May 2015.
 She also serves on the Outreach Committee as well as the Educational.
 Committee.
 Dr. Cress has dedicated countless hours to the Society in order to facilitate advancement in the field.
 This includes helping patients obtain access to TMS and educating colleagues on the benefits of neuromodulation, helping to drive the knowledge and education of TMS therapy not only in the United States but also internationally.

 Dr. Cress has had several posters accepted for presentation at the American Psychiatric Association and Clinical TMS Society Annual Meetings.
 Dr. Cress attended the 1st International Brain Stimulation Conference in Singapore in March 2015 and was one of few who spoke on implementation of TMS Therapy in routine clinical practice in the U.S. Dr. Cress, alongside other TMS pioneers, spoke about Transcranial Magnetic Stimulation at the 169th American Psychiatric Association Annual Meeting, becoming the first group to be invited to present on TMS therapy.

 Dr. Cress’ goal is to tailor each person’s care to live life without a mental illness.
-“Treating depression is an art as well as a science.
-It is important to listen to each person and their history to determine the most effective depression treatment plan.
+“Treating mental illness is an art as well as a science.
+It is important to listen to each person and their history to determine the most effective treatment plan, stepping away from the often used ‘one size fits all’ approach to mental illness.
 Why should anyone settle for just feeling ‘OK’?”